Rapptz/discord.py/docs/ext/commands/commands.rst

 This allows you to define a command as both slash and text command without writing separate code for both counterparts.

-One of the goals of hybrid commands is to also allow you to easily transit from text commands to slash commands without having to make too many changes to existing code.
+The goal of hybrid commands is to allow you to seamlessly share functionality of both command types.

 In order to define a hybrid command, The command callback should be decorated with :meth:`.Bot.hybrid_command` decorator.